You’ll Fall In Love With The Natural Beauty Of The Highest Point In Kentucky

 And if you’d like an aerial view of the mountain, check out this incredible video by Ben Childers Photography (you can view more of his work here)!

 Black Mountain is a lesser-known natural wonder in our state with sweeping views and quite a bit of history.
 Did you know that this beautiful mountain was the highest point in Kentucky?
 Have you been there?
-Let us know in the comments!
+Let us know in the comments below!

 And if the mountains are calling your name, check out these Kentucky mountains that all make for wonderful day trips in the Bluegrass State.